Training kids to use a potty chair is a tough job for the parents, especially when they have their first baby.

 Focus on timing when your boy is ready for learning bladder control.

 When a new baby is added to the family, or he has just changed d his nursery, this is not an appropriate time to train him.
-He may get unwilling or feel preoccupied to accept something new.
+He may get unwilling or feel preoccupied with accepting something new.

 Waiting for the time when he is relaxed can be a better idea for potty training.